 UIRR teamed up with the Intermodal Association of North America (IANA) to present the first intermodal exhibition in the European Parliament.
-Hosted by the the joint functioning of a high number of diverse actors to fulfil a single transport assignment, which will focus on digitalisation and are expected to be part of the Third Mobility Package forecast to be unveiled in May.
+Hosted by the

 Honourable Wim van de Camp, EPP coordinator in the Transport and Tourism Committee, the message of a solution for longer distance freight transport that offers a path towards much desired decarbonisation, significant reduction of pollution, road congestion and accidents resonated well with the audience of Members of Parliament, representatives of the European Commission, and the transport sector.